NTI-Gymnasieingenjor/lunchpad/README.md

    <summary>Connect to the Raspberry pi</summary><br>

-   1. In the Raspberry pi terminal write
+   1. In the Raspberry pi terminal write:
    ```
    $ ifconfig
    ```
-   2. Under "wlan0" you will see something like this
+   2. Under "wlan0" you will see something like this.
    ```
    flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500<br>
    inet 10.100.100.100  netmask 000.000.0.0  broadcast 00.000.000.000